Smoothieware/Smoothie-video-tutorials/005-providing-logic-power/synopsis.md

 ## Video synopsis

-The microcontroller on the board, executes the firmware.
+The microcontroller on the board, executes the firmware, and talks to peripherals like motor drivers.
+It's acting as a simpler version of your computer.
 To do so, it requires electrical power.

-To move the motors you connect a 12 or 24v power supply ( VBB ) to the board.
+To move the motors you connect a 12 or 24v power supply ( VBB/VMOT ) to the board.
 You could think that that is what will also power the microcontroller, but it isn’t so.

 The microcontroller requires 5V power, and therefore, is going to need another source of power ( 12 or 24v being much too high ).